2015 In Review

-10. Board members and officers of the Dunn Foundation visited the San Jacinto College nursing program and met with faculty members, toured the health sciences facility, and met nursing students who each received $1,000 scholarships from the Dunn Foundation.
+10. Members of the San Jacinto College Board of Trustees and officers of the Dunn Foundation visited the San Jacinto College nursing program.
+The group spoke with faculty members, toured the health sciences facility, and met nursing students who each received $1,000 scholarships from the Dunn Foundation.

 11. San Jacinto College celebrated commencement at NRG Stadium, awarding more than 5,000 degrees and certificates for the third consecutive year.
-Additionally, the first group of students as part of the Great Jobs=Great Careers=Your Future grant from JP Morgan Chase, graduated.
+Additionally, the first group of students graduated as part of the Great Jobs=Great Careers=Your Future grant from JP Morgan Chase.

-12. Clear Horizons Early College High School graduated its largest class to date, with 89 students receiving their college degree before earning a high school diploma; while the Pasadena Early College High School had its first graduating class of 22 seniors do the same.
+12. Clear Horizons Early College High School graduated its largest class to date, with 89 students receiving their college degrees before earning a high school diplomas.
+This year also marked the first graduating class from the Pasadena Early College High School with 22 seniors.

-13. San Jacinto College closed on 57 acres at Generation Park, for future development of a Sheldon Campus.
+13. San Jacinto College closed on the purchase of 57 acres at Generation Park for future development of a Sheldon Campus.

 14. San Jacinto College Deputy Chancellor and President, Dr. Laurel Williamson, was one of 23 community college presidents and campus CEOs to receive the Phi Theta Kappa (PTK) Shirley B. Gordon Award of Distinction at the annual PTK convention in San Antonio.